John Delaney (Maryland politician): 2012

 After redistricting following the 2010 census, Delaney decided to run for the newly redrawn 6th district against 10-term Republican incumbent Roscoe Bartlett.
 The district had long been a Republican stronghold, but it had been significantly reconfigured.
 The Maryland General Assembly shifted much of heavily Republican Carroll County and the more rural sections of Frederick County into the heavily Democratic 8th district.
 It also shifted Republican-tilting sections of Harford and Baltimore counties, as well as another section of Carroll, into the already heavily Republican 1st district.
 Taking their place was a heavily Democratic spur of western Montgomery County previously in the 8th District.
 The redrawn district's share of Montgomery County ended just two blocks from Delaney's home in Potomac.
 The redrawn district, the state's second-largest, included nearly the entire western portion of the state, but the bulk of its vote came from the outer suburbs of Washington, D.C.

 On paper, this dramatically altered the district's demographics, turning it from a heavily Republican district into a Democratic-leaning district.
 While John McCain carried the 6th with 57 percent of the vote in 2008, Barack Obama would have carried the new 6th with 56 percent.
 The Montgomery County share of the district has three times as many people as the rest of the district combined.

 The shifts were quite controversial, as Republicans accused Democrats of shifting district boundaries in their favor, and former Governor Martin O'Malley later admitted the redrawn districts would favor Democrats.
 "That was my hope," O'Malley told attorneys in a deposition.
 "It was also my intent to create ... a district where the people would be more likely to elect a Democrat than a Republican."

 During the primary, Delaney was endorsed by former President Bill Clinton, U.S. Congresswoman Donna Edwards, Comptroller Peter Franchot, The Washington Post, and the Gazette.

 On April 3, 2012, Delaney won the five-candidate Democratic primary field with 54% of the vote.
 The next closest opponent, State Senator Robert J. Garagiola, received 29% of the vote, 25 points behind Delaney.

 In the November 6, 2012 general election, Delaney defeated Bartlett by 59%–38%, a 21-point margin.
 He won the Montgomery County share of the district by almost 56,000 votes, accounting for almost all of the overall margin of 58,900 votes.

+2013

+In 2013, Delaney was elected co-president of his Freshman class of 85 representatives.